What is the K-Nearest Neighbors (KNN) Algorithm in Machine Learning?

 How to calculate the K-Nearest Neighbor (KNN) algorithm and how the algorithm works

-To determine the class of an unobserved data point based on observation, the K-Nearest Neighbor essentially uses a voting mechanism.
+To determine the class of an unobserved data point based on observation, the K-Nearest Neighbor essentially uses a majority vote mechanism.
+Majority voting is a fundamental process in KNN, where the algorithm classifies a data point by determining the category that most of its closest neighbors belong to.
 It indicates that the class that receives the most votes will be the class for the relevant data point.

 If K is equal to 1, we will only consider a data point’s closest neighbor when determining its class.
 The 10 closest neighbors will be used if K is equal to 10, and so on.
 The chart below describes how KNN works between two classes of training points.